Heal It Forward

 Give

-While I don’t equate a set amount with my sessions (how you can price something that is sacred to you?), here are some helpful suggestions in terms of contributing to the long-term sustainability of my work:
+While I don’t equate a set amount with all of my sessions (how you can price something that is sacred to you?), here are some helpful suggestions in terms of contributing to the long-term sustainability of my work:

 • Supporting Others to Receive: $350